TsembA/m3-Git/README.md

 ### What is Version Control?

 * Also known as "source control"
+* There's couple diffirent git repositories like GitHub, GitLab, Bitbucket
+* Companies can have their own Git repositories hosted on company servers
 * Practice of tracking and managing changes to software code
 * It enables multiple people to simultaneously work on a single project
 * Code is hosted centrally on the internet